Li-Fi based Text Communication between Two Arduino

 Hardware Setup for Transmitter Side:

-Li-Fi Receiver Section using Arduino
+Building the Li-Fi Receiver Module with Arduino

 Circuit Diagram of Receiver Section: